-Passing Through FTP
+Passing through FTP

-To pass through FTP, Riverbed recommends creating pass-through rules based on the FTP server IP, on both the client-side and server-side SteelHeads.
+To pass through FTP, we recommend creating pass-through rules based on the FTP server IP, on both the client-side and server-side SteelHeads.
 You base the rules this way because of varying data connection behavior depending on active or passive mode.
 Because the source of the data connection is the FTP server in active mode, it is necessary to configure the in-path pass-through rules on the server-side SteelHead-this configuration is unlike other protocols.

-QoS Classification for the FTP Data Channel
+QoS classification for the FTP data channel